exceptionless/Website/2016-02-10-add-reverse-geocoding-to-your-app.md

 ## Feedback?
 Questions?

 Get in touch on <a href="https://github.com/exceptionless" target="_blank">GitHub</a> or leave a comment below to let us know your thoughts or questions.
-We&#8217;re always open to suggestions and will do what we can to help you out if you&#8217;re having issues with implementation!
+We're always open to suggestions and will do what we can to help you out if you're having issues with implementation!